 I’m going to give you some ways to move that needle out of the negativity groove and into a good one.

 1. Find Something Else to Think About

-The first strategy to stopping a negative thought spiral is to find something else to think about.
+The first strategy for stopping a negative thought spiral is to find something else to think about.
 I’ve talked about this in many different ways, but something that one of my athletes told me she does is she thinks about the recipe for chocolate chip cookies.
-She imagines how to make it, how much to measure out, what goes in first, how to stir it, and how to know when it’s ready – she goes through all the steps.
+She imagines how to make it, then how much to measure out, what goes in first, how to stir it, and how to know when it’s ready – she goes through all the steps.

-Something else I’ve heard is to imagine yourself at the grocery store.
+Something else I’ve also heard is to imagine yourself at the grocery store.
 Obviously you’re not doing your own grocery shopping, but it’s something that’s mundane and not negatively charged.
 Shopping requires some concentration where you go through a list of what you need: I’m going to start with the produce.
 I always get the broccoli first, and then I get the green beans, then I go back and get carrots.
 You think through each of the things you would do.

 Another idea is thinking about the order of your books on a bookshelf.
 Do you have them in order by color, height, author name?
 This is something that requires little concentration and is totally neutral.
 You can use this tool to get your mind out of the negative groove.

 2. Spend Time Around Positive People

 You can get yourself out of a negative nerves spiral before a competition by spending time with positive people.
 You might notice that even if you’re showing up at practice in a good mood and you had a great day, all it takes is a little bit of negativity to bring you down.
 Someone might say, “Oh my gosh, we have a meet in a month.
 Can you believe it?
 It’s going to be so terrible.
 We haven’t been training enough.”
 That’s going to plant seeds of self-doubt, making you wonder if in fact you haven’t been training enough and thinking you aren’t ready, which isn’t going to be useful.